 1. Introduction

-• It’s a meta-build system generator.
+CMake is a tool used for meta-build system generator.

 • We write high-level instructions in a CMakeLists.txt file (platform-agnostic).Then CMake generates build system files for the platform we choose: